Frequently Asked Questions

 Prior to applying for a camping permit you are going to need a USER ACCOUNT.
 Sign on our website, https://camping.honolulu.gov, and follow the green bar to the REGISTER button, fill the form and submit.
 Go to your email account and verify your account.
 Congratulations,you now have an active account.

 How do I get a camping permit?

 Do I need a parking permit?

 Complete vehicle information for up to three vehicles in your party is now required as a part of the camping permit process (only one at Lualualei & none at Hauula).
 Please include make, model, year, color, and license number.
 Rental car customers should submit the correct name of the rental agency and reservation.
 If you will not be using all three parking permits please remove unused permit fields by selecting the green REMOVE command at the right end of the line.
 If unused parking permit fields are not removed you will not be able to complete your application for a camping permit.
 A valid parking permit must be posted in plain sight on the dashboard of each vehicle for overnight parking.
 No parking permits can be issued after you have completed your camping permit.

-I selected an available campsite, completed the camping permit process and charged the transaction to my VISA/ MASTERCARD credit card.
-Not only wasn’t I issued the camping permit that I applied for but my credit card shows a charge.
-What went wrong?
+I selected an available family campsite, completed the camping permit process and charged the transaction to my VISA/MASTERCARD/DISCOVER credit card.
+I wasn’t issued the camping permit that I applied for but my account shows a charge.
+What happened?

 Can I come to camp with my permit saved only to my phone or digital device?